dfahlander/typeson/README.md

 ### Use with socket.io

-Socket.io can stream ArrayBuffers as real binary data.
+Socket.io can stream `ArrayBuffer`s as real binary data.
 This is more efficient than encapsulating it in base64/JSON.
-Typeson can leave certain types, like ArrayBuffer, untouched, and leave the stringification / binarization part to other libs (use Typeson.encapsulate() and not Typeson.stringify()).
+Typeson can leave certain types, like `ArrayBuffer`, untouched, and leave the stringification / binarization part to other libs (use `Typeson.encapsulate()` and not `Typeson.stringify()`).

-What socket.io doesn't do though, is preserving Dates, Errors or your custom types.
+What socket.io doesn't do though, is preserve `Date`s, `Error`s or your custom types.

 So to get the best of two worlds:

 - Register preset 'typeson-registry/presets/socketio' as well as your custom types.
-- Use `Typeson.encapsulate()` to generate an object ready for socket-io emit()
+- Use `Typeson.encapsulate()` to generate an object ready for socket-io `emit()`
 - Use `Typeson.revive()` to revive the encapsulated object at the other end.

 ```js